-You can register at the polls when you go to vote, but if you register in advance at the right address, you will receive a voter information card in the mail when a federal election is called.
+You can register at the polls when you go to vote, but, if you register in advance at the right address, you will receive a voter information card in the mail when a federal election is called.
 The voter information card tells you when, where and the ways to vote.

 - By mail.
-Contact us and we'll send you a registration form by mail, email or fax.
+Contact us and we will send you a voter registration form by mail, email or fax.